Hopp til hovedinnhold

 }

-The content of messages will be automatically parsed as JSON, and made available through the input object.
-In the last example, you used the input object directly as the messages had no structure.
-This time, you can access attributes the same way you might be familiar with from object oriented languages.
+The content of messages will be automatically parsed as JSON and made available through the input object.
+In the last example, you used the input object directly, as the messages had no structure.
+This time, you can access attributes the same way you might be familiar with from object-oriented languages.
 For example input.sensorData[0].temperature will resolve to 21.4.

-To ingest this data into CDF, you must make a datapoint for each element in the sensorData list.
+To ingest this data into CDF, you must make a data point for each element in the sensorData list.
 Use a map function on input.sensorData. map takes in a function and applies that function to each element in the list.

 input.sensorData.map(row =>